An app for people with gout who want to learn more about the condition and understand how to control your symptoms.

 o The gout tracker doesn’t allow you to save custom fields for symptoms, triggers and treatments. t also uses a non-standard 0–-5 pain rating score rather than the standard 0–10.

 ✘ The doctor appointment calendar doesn’t integrate with your phone’s calendar.

 ✘ The external resources are all North American.

-✘ The information section needs editing and review.
-It has too much information on some topics such as kidney disease, uric acid metabolism, and uncommonly used drugs.
-Meanwhile there is too little information about some important topics like how allopurinol is titrated, and footwear.
+✘ The information section needs editing and reviewing.
+It has too much information on some topics such as kidney disease, uric acid metabolism and uncommonly used drugs.
+Meanwhile there is too little information about some important topics like how allopurinol is titrated and footwear.
 There are also no images or videos.

 ✘ No calendar for allopurinol titration.